newsuk/AyeSpy/README.md

 Take the latest screenshots for comparison:

-`ayespy snap --browser chrome --config config.json --remote --subfolder folder`
+`ayespy snap --browser chrome --config config.json --remote --branch branchName`

 Set your latest screenshots as the baselines for future comparisons: